If you’re looking to build your own home, you can join our Self Build Register.

 Self-build: What is it?

-Self-build describes projects where the people involved play a very significant part in the process and help organise the project, commission an architect or builder, or may be do some of the construction or finishing off work too.
+Self-build describes projects where the people are involved in involved in organising a build of their own home.
+They may choose the architect or builder, or do some of the building work or finishing off work too.

 Self-building does not necessarily mean picking up bricks and actually doing the work, many self-builders will be involved in the creative side of the process.